Shipping & Returns

 I received a damaged item, what should I do?

-Please contact us within 30 days of delivery.
-We’ll ship a replacement on the next business day.
+Please contact us right away if you receive a damaged item.
+We’ll promptly ship a replacement on the next business day.

 Where are your products assembled?

 Our products are assembled and shipped from our headquarters workshop in Greenpoint, Brooklyn.

 Where are your products sourced?

 We source our products from the finest, fair-trade producers who have operated for many years and are experienced in making premium products.

 All incenses, soaps, pottery and oils are manufactured in Brazil, Peru, Nepal, India and USA.

 All indigenous artisan pieces are sourced from the artisans who made them, in Brazil and Peru.